lstebner/godot-state-machine/README.md

 #### add to scene

-There are at least two ways to use `StateMachine`.
+There are several ways to use `StateMachine`.
 They ultimately do the same thing so the preference is really your own.

 1. (preferred way) Use the provided `StateMachine.tscn` and add it to your scene
 2. Add a new `Node` to your scene, and then attach the `StateMachine.gd` script to it.